-Before concluding, we reemphasize that this is not the end.
-While the \BP\ project itself contractually ends on November 30th, 2020, the work will in general continue with various alternative funding sources, and, we hope, also with the help of a continuously growing community of supporting collaborators and experiments.
+While the \BP\ project itself contractually ended on November 30th, 2020, the work will in general continue with various alternative funding sources, and, we hope, also with the help of a continuously growing community of supporting collaborators and experiments.
 Figure~\ref{fig:overview_fg} shows a compilation of the current \BP\ sky model and data sets in both temperature (top panel) and polarization (bottom panel) together with selected external products.
 The long-term goal of this work is to populate this plot with all available experimental data, and thereby gradually refine the sky model.
 The ERC-funded \cosmoglobe\ project aims to coordinate these efforts, and will serve as a stable platform for all parties interested in global Bayesian CMB analysis. \cosmoglobe\ will also serve as the long-term home for all \BP\ material and products, long after the current \BP\ web portal vanishes.

 Finally, we end with an important \emph{caveat emptor}, and emphasize that \commander\ is very much a work-in-progress---and it will remain so for all foreseeable future.
-Essentially every single step in the pipeline can and will be replaced by smarter and more capable sampling algorithms; there are still known bugs and memory leaks in the code \citep{bp05}; the user-interface could most certainly be made more intuitive; and so on.
+Essentially every single step in the pipeline can and will be replaced by smarter and more capable sampling algorithms; the user-interface could most certainly be made more intuitive; and so on.
 This is an unavoidable side-effect of being at the cutting edge of algorithmic research, where new ideas are continuously being explored, implemented and tested.
 However, at the same time, it is also our belief that the current platform is now finally sufficiently mature to allow external users and developers to use it productively for their own analyses, and to extend it as they see fit.
 In other words, we believe that now is the right time for Bayesian end-to-end CMB analysis to go OpenSource, and we invite all interested parties to participate in this work.